brooklynrail/brooklynrail-platform/content/events/2020/08/a-conversation-with-rev-dr-dona-schaper.md

 ---
 title: Kendrick Arthur Kemp with Rev. Donna Schaper
 summary: Join us for a conversation with Kendrick Arthur Kemp and Rev. Donna Schaper.
-We'll conclude with a poetry reading.
+We'll conclude with a poetry reading from Natalie Eilbert.
 people:
   - person: kendrick-kemp
     event_bio: Kendrick Arthur Kemp was raised in Upstate NY, Lyons.
 He earned a